-Sometimes I try to sleep even more at the weekends but usually, I still wake up early because my body is used to that.
+Sometimes I try to sleep even more at the weekends.
+However, quite often I still wake up early because my body is used to that.
 I can sleep less than 5-6 hours, but this kind of sleeping pattern works only for a short period (at least for me).
 Once I don’t sleep enough, then I’m just slow and not as productive as I need to be.
 I believe that that the question is rather what I do when I’m awake not about sleeping.

 It’s a simple but still powerful way to boost my creative side.
 Some music moves some parts of the brain for creative thinking.
 When I need to focus, then I even like to hear nature sounds on Spotify.
 I know that sounds weird but sometimes bird or rain sounds help me focus for a longer period.

 The power of water: Drink + Shower

 Take a long breath or three …

 That’s one of the things that I always like to practice.
 When I feel like something isn’t going the way I would love to, then I like to take a long breath or even three.
 It helps me to get back my focus on try again.
 It’s quite clear that breathing calms our brain (Forbes article).
 It’s all about memory, immune system & emotional control.

 If this post was helpful, then please leave a comment below or tag me on Instagram @healthylauracom or another platform.
 It helps me to create better content & I know you would like to read more about this topic.